pancake-dave/habitcakes/README.md

 - Code is organized using Flask blueprints and SQLAlchemy models.
 - Alembic is used for database migrations (sometimes it freaks out a little, but usually works well)
-- OOP and design patterns are demonstrated in the `oop_examples/` directory for educational purposes - it's my OOP course final project.

 ## License